 Score Supervisory view Considerations The risks identified pose a low level of risk to the viability of the investment • The investment firm's business model and strategy do not raise concerns. firm. • The internal governance and investment firm-wide control arrangements do not raise concerns.
-1 The investment firm's risks to capital and liquidity pose a non-material/a very low risk of a significant prudential impact.
-The composition and quantity of own funds held do not raise concerns.
+The investment firm's risks to capital and liquidity pose a non-material/a very low risk of a significant prudential impact.
+1 The composition and quantity of own funds held do not raise concerns.
 The investment firm's liquidity position and funding profile do not raise concerns.
 Where relevant, no material concerns about the credibility and feasibility of the investment firm's recovery plan including its overall recovery capacity.
 The risks identified pose a medium-low level of risk to the viability of the investment firm.
-There is a low to medium level of concern about the investment firm's business model and strategy.
 There is a low to medium level of concern about the investment firm's governance or investment firm-wide control arrangements.
 2 There is a low to medium level of risk of a significant prudential impact caused by risks to capital and liquidity.
 2 • There is a low to medium level of concern about the composition and quantity of own funds held.
 There is a low to medium level of concern about the investment firm's liquidity position and/or funding profile. • Where relevant, there is a low to medium level of concern about the credibility and feasibility of the investment firm's recovery plan including its overall recovery capacity.